 "[O]fficial foreign documents must go through diplomatic legalisation (authentication) before submission, unless this would take an unreasonably long time (according to the declaration of the competent consular officer) or if this would result in seriously adverse legal consequences for the applicant.
-This latter exception could constitute an important safeguard for refugees and other beneficiaries of international protection; nonetheless, there is no information whether it is applied as such in practice."296
+This latter exception could constitute an important safeguard for refugees and other beneficiaries of international protection; nonetheless, there is no information whether it is applied as such in practice."
+335

-As the law states, decisions in connection with petitions for the acquisition of Hungarian citizenship by way of naturalisation or repatriation shall be adopted by the President of the Republic based upon the recommendation of the minister.297 There is no procedural deadline fixed in law concerning the maximum deadline for a decision.
-The IAO shall forward the applications for naturalisation to the Minister of Interior within three months.298
+As the law states, decisions in connection with petitions for the acquisition of Hungarian citizenship by way of naturalisation or repatriation shall be adopted by the President of the Republic based upon the recommendation of the Minister of Interior.336 As clients of HHC state, there has been a new practice carried out by the Government Office of Budapest recently of holding an interview with the applicant about the details of his or her professional and private life, worldview, plans etc. There is no procedural deadline set out in the law concerning the maximum deadline for a decision, although the Government Office of Budapest shall forward the applications for naturalisation to the Minister of Interior within three months.337 In practice the general procedural time takes approximately one year.

 The President of the Republic shall issue a certificate of naturalisation attesting the acquisition of Hungarian citizenship.
-Subsequently, the applicant must take a citizenship oath or pledge of allegiance, for which the invitation shall be sent by the mayor of the district of his or her residence.299 The naturalised person shall acquire the Hungarian citizenship on the date of taking the oath or pledge of allegiance.
+Subsequently, the applicant must take a citizenship oath or pledge of allegiance, for which the invitation shall be sent by the mayor of the district of his or her residence.338 The naturalised person shall acquire Hungarian citizenship on the date of taking the oath or pledge of allegiance.

-In practice, the applicant has to wait for a long time - meaning at least 3 months - for the decision.
-Since the decision on granting citizenship is not an administrative decision, it cannot be appealed, nor could judicial review be mounted against the decision.
-Therefore the procedure for naturalisation lacks the most basic procedural safeguards of transparency, accountability and fair procedure.300
+In practice, the applicant has to wait for a long time - meaning at least 6 months - for a decision.
+Since the decision on granting citizenship is not an administrative one, it cannot be appealed, nor can judicial review be mounted against the decision.
+Therefore the procedure for naturalisation lacks the provision